jewel/clearskies/protocol/database.md

 that they can repeat it at a later time to other peers.

 The receiver of an update should look at its database to see if the update is already present.
-If not, it should repeat the message to all of its peers (except the peer that just barely sent it the message).
+If not, it should update the vector clock (as will be explained later) and then repeat the message to all of its peers.
+As an optimization, implementations shouldn't repeat the message back to the peer that just sent it.

 It is legal to change the `key` on a record.
 To facilitate this, the `uuid` should be used to identify records.
 (The `key` should still be unique,